bedops/bedops/docs/_build/html/_sources/content/revision-history.txt

   * Added ``--chop`` and ``--stagger`` options to "melt" inputs into contiguous or staggered disjoint regions of equivalent size.

+  * For less confusion, arguments for ``--element-of``, ``--chop`` and other ``bedops`` operations that take numerical modifiers no longer require a leading hyphen character.
+For instance, ``--element-of 1`` is now equivalent to the former usage of ``--element-of -1``.

+* New :ref:`bedmap` features

+  * The ``--sweep-all`` option reads through the entire map file without early termination and can help deal with ``SIGPIPE`` errors.
+It adds to execution time, but the penalty is not as severe as with the use of ``--ec``.
+Using ``--ec`` alone will enable error checking, but will now no longer read through the entire map file.
+The ``--ec`` option can be used in conjunction with ``--sweep-all``, with the associated time penalties.
+(Another method for dealing with issue this is to override how ``SIGPIPE`` errors are caught by the interpreter (bash, Python, etc.) and retrapping them or ignoring them.
+However, it may not a good idea to do this as other situations may arise in production pipelines where it is ideal to trap and handle all I/O errors in a default manner.)

+  * New ``--echo-ref-size`` and ``--echo-ref-name`` operations report genomic length of reference element, and rename the reference element in ``chrom:start-end`` (useful for labeling rows for input for ``matrix2png`` or ``R`` or other applications).

+* :ref:`bedextract`

+  * Fixed upper bound bug that would cause incorrect output in some cases

 * :ref:`conversion scripts <conversion_scripts>`

   * Brand new C99 binary called :ref:`convert2bed`, which wrapper scripts (``bam2bed``, etc.) now call.
 No more Python version dependencies, and the C-based rewrite offers massive performance improvements over old Python-based scripts.